No items found.

 If your novel focuses on mental health issues, LGBTQIA+ and gender identities that are not part of your lived experience, please see this post about questions to ask yourself when it comes to representation.

 Mental health is such a big part of children’s books.
-It pops up in children’s books for all ages, but the depictions of it vary and the types of mental health conditions that crop up can be anything from anxiety, OCD, eating disorders, depression, suicide and everything else children today struggle with.
+It pops up in children’s books for all ages, but the depictions of it vary and the types of mental health conditions that crop up can be anything from anxiety, OCD, eating disorders, depression, suicide, and everything else children today struggle with.

 Lisa Thompson’s The Goldfish Boy features a protagonist with crippling OCD.
 Here’s a line from Matthew: